Reading Time: 6 min.

 Can I use a power attenuator connected to the speaker output of my amp switcher?

 Yes, you can.
 The N-audio 8X8 Switcher and 4X4 Switcher have a dedicated insert for a power attenuator, which you can enable or disable from the front panel or via MIDI.
-If you want to use attenuator, such as for recording quietly at night, you can connect it to any of the speaker cabinet outputs as if it were a speaker.
+If you want to use an attenuator, such as for recording quietly at night, you can connect it to any of the speaker cabinet outputs as if it were a speaker.
 Ensure your attenuator operates safely without a speaker connected, but generally, any attenuator should be capable of this.
+Also, you can connect a real speaker cabinet to the output of your attenuator in this configuration.

 Can I use one attenuator for a specific amplifier only with my amp cabinet switcher?